 Elite Site Optimizer version 3.4 rolled out with Content Audit capabilities

-East Brunswick, NJ, 2021-Dec-22 — /EPR Network/ — Keeping visitors engaged on websites was challenging for businesses until eGrove Systems launched their new Content Audit tool.
+New Jersey, USA, 2021-Dec-23 — /EPR Network/ — Keeping visitors engaged on websites was challenging for businesses until eGrove Systems launched their new Content Audit tool.
 “Many businesses were left puzzled when visitors kept leaving websites even though they had invested in developing an attractive website,” said the CEO of eGrove Systems Corporation.
 “As experts in Website Design and Optimization, we quickly went through the website of one such business who approached us and immediately found that the website content was unalluring.
 Many parts of the website were also not accessible by search engines too.
 Manually checking all the webpages for such content across a website was also tedious.
 We wanted to give customers the comfort of automating the process of checking their website for poor content and came up with the Content Audit tool” he added.
-The content audit report checks Spellings, Content accessibility, Rich-snippet presence, Readability Score, Social presence, Content Statistics, Content performance and tone of content of a website.
+The content audit report checks Spellings, Content accessibility, Rich-snippet presence, Readability Score, Social presence, Content Statistics, Content performance, and tone of the content of a website.

-There are a multitude of things that go into building a successful business website.
-All businesses focus on building a beautiful website that attracts visitors and start expecting good sales from website traffic.
-There is little or no importance given to the content that goes into the website by owners.
-The first hurdle websites fail to clear is boring content.
-Long sentences, complex words, dense content sections, misspellings are some of the culprits that result in poor content.

 Spelling mistakes always make the website appear negligent to visitors.
 Ensuring exceptional content that does not contain such issues is crucial to drive more traffic to web pages and improve user engagement.
 Elite Site Optimizer’s Content Audit tool is equipped with a powerful content scanner that runs through the pages and checks for misspelled words.
 Great content will not only excite users and will also give them a great opinion about your business.